-A recent study1 found that women who have been exposed to medical research while in training were more likely to pursue a research career.
-We aim to offer more undergraduate placements to medical undergraduates to encourage a greater number of female students to pursue a career in surgical sciences 4.2 (32) Staffing Committee to oversee succession planning and inclusion of female candidates Women are not yet well represented in the department at senior levels.
+A recent study found that women who have been exposed to medical research while in training were more likely to pursue a research career.
+We aim to offer more undergraduate placements to medical undergraduates to encourage a greater number of female students to pursue a career in surgical sciences 4.2 (31) Staffing Committee to oversee succession planning and inclusion of female candidates Women are not yet well represented in the department at senior levels.
 As a result, we intend to create succession plans for staff that work towards better representation of women and encourages female i. ii. iii. identify female candidates within the department for senior academic roles when those roles are likely to become available.
-Staffing Committee HR Manager HoD 20% of new senior appointments to be women applications to senior positions v. have them update their plans every 3-5 years.
+Staffing Committee HR Manager - Lisa Bjork HoD - Freddie Hamdy 20% of new senior appointments to be women applications to senior positions v. have them update their plans every 3-5 years.
 Ongoing: any cases for direct appointments will be reviewed by the Staffing Committee, who will explore opportunities to approach female candidates.
-4.3 (35) Ensure all staff, starting with panellists, have undergone bias training This would be beneficial for all staff, but particularly recruitment panels, in order to tackle any unconscious bias that could occur during the recruitment process.
-As we are struggling to recruit women to senior positions, this is something we want to ensure is not creating a barrier for female candidates. i. ii. iii. training 2021: Completion rates tracked and monitored HR Manager HR Advisor/SAT member 100% of staff on recruitment panels will have completed unconscious bias training >90% of departmental staff will have completed unconscious bias training No gender disparity in successful applications to positions between male and female candidates 4.4 (33) Establish a 'Women in Surgical Sciences' group to encourage and support female surgeons to develop an i.
+4.3 (33) Ensure all staff, starting with panellists, have undergone bias training This would be beneficial for all staff, but particularly recruitment panels, in order to tackle any unconscious bias that could occur during the recruitment process.
+As we are struggling to recruit women to senior positions, this is something we want to ensure is not creating a barrier for female candidates. i. completed unconscious bias training 2021: Completion rates tracked and monitored HR Manager - Lisa Bjork HR Advisor/SAT - Gemma Horbatowski 100% of staff on recruitment panels will have completed unconscious bias training &gt;90% of departmental staff will have completed unconscious bias training No gender disparity in successful applications to positions between male and female candidates 4.4 (32) Establish a 'Women in Surgical Sciences' group to encourage and support female surgeons to develop an i.
 2017: Establish Women in Surgical Sciences group and develop a mission statement, terms of reference and application procedure for funding.
-HoD At least 4 surgeons (2 female) funded by 2018 At least one female surgeon participating in Women in Surgical Sciences Group and successful in academic/research career ii.
-Ring-fenced funding to buy out female clinicians' time, allowing them to start a research portfolio funding to progress to applying for independent funding by 2021 Though the number of women in clinical surgery is increasing, the proportion remains close to 10% and in many cases, female surgeons are unlikely to take time from clinical practice to develop a research practice, either due to lack of funds or support. iii. · · · · · · · · · · · · · · · · · · · 4.5 (32) Ensure senior recruitment process is fair and equitable Recruiting to senior positions in the department does not i. ii. iii. for under-represented groups Bi-appually: An observer will be AS Coordinator HR Manager 50% increase in number of female applicants to senior roles b Methodology of action implementation
+HoD - Freddie Hamdy At least 4 surgeons (2 female) funded by 2018 At least one female surgeon participating in Women in Surgical Sciences Group and successful in academic/research career ii.
+Ring-fenced funding to buy out female clinicians' time, allowing them to start a research portfolio funding to progress to applying for independent funding by 2021 Though the number of women in clinical surgery is increasing, the proportion remains close to 10% and in many cases, female surgeons are unlikely to take time from clinical practice to develop a research practice, either due to lack of funds or support. iii. · · · · · · · · · · · · · · · · · · · 4.5 (31) Ensure senior recruitment process is fair and equitable Recruiting to senior positions in the department does not i. ii. iii. for under-represented groups Bi-annually: An observer will be AS Coordinator - Emily Hotine HR Manager - Lisa Bjork 50% increase in number of female applicants to senior roles b Methodology of action implementation

 senior team being

 predominantly male.
-We
+W 9

-will therefore review how
+will therefore review ho N

-we advertise and recruit
+we advertise and recru t

 to senior posts to

 encourage more female

 applicants